opensearch-project/documentation-website/spec-insert/spec/_fixtures/input/param_tables.md

   THIS TEXT SHOULD BE REPLACED
 <!-- spec_insert_end -->

-Query Params Example with only Parameter and Description Columns
+Query Parameters Example with only Parameter and Description Columns

 <!-- spec_insert_start
 api: search